samhithathudi/ChronosX/README.md

-# ChronosX: Quant News Sentiment Research Pipeline
+# ChronosX: Advanced Federated AI-Driven Quantitative Trading Pipeline

 ChronosX is an end-to-end automated research pipeline for analyzing the effect of news on the stock market.